GerHobbelt/cef-wiki/GeneralUsage.md

 CefBrowser and CefFrame objects exist in both the browser process and the render process.
 Host behavior can be controlled in the browser process via the CefBrowser::GetHost() method.
 For example, the native handle for a windowed browser can be retrieved as follows:

 ```
-// CefWindowHandle is defined as HWND on Windows, NSView* on Mac OS X
+// CefWindowHandle is defined as HWND on Windows, NSView* on MacOS
 // and GtkWidget* on Linux.
 CefWindowHandle window_handle = browser->GetHost()->GetWindowHandle();
 ```